Andrej Martin

 Andrej Martin (/sk/; born 20 September 1989, in Bratislava) is a Slovak professional tennis player.
-He achieved his career-high ATP singles ranking of world No. 93 in February 2020 and a doubles ranking of world No. 69 on 11 July 2016.
+He achieved his career-high ATP singles ranking of world No. 93 on 10 February 2020 and a doubles ranking of world No. 69 on 11 July 2016.

 Career

 2016: Best season: French Open third round, Maiden ATP singles final, top 100

 He was a lucky loser at the French Open and defeated Daniel Muñoz de la Nava in the first round of the main draw and 29th seed Lucas Pouille in the second, before losing to 8th-seed Milos Raonic in the third round.

 In July 2016, Martin reached first ATP final, in Umag, defeated Martin Kližan, João Sousa, Carlos Berlocq and Sergiy Stakhovsky en route.
 In the final he lost to Italian No. 1 Fabio Fognini.

 Later in the year, Martin participated in the 2016 Summer Olympics.
 After comfortably defeating Denis Kudla in the first round, Martin got a walkover into the 3rd round when opponent Philipp Kohlschreiber withdrew with an injury.
 However, Martin was then beaten by the 4th-seeded Kei Nishikori, 2–6, 2–6.

 He achieved a career-high ATP singles ranking of world No. 98 in July 2016 following his runs to the third round of the French Open and the final in Umag.